Waiheke's award-winning community newspaper

 Gulf News: Why we do what we do

-Since 1973, Gulf News – and latterly the Waiheke Weekender – have provided a steady and constant gaze upon the comings and goings around these shifting sands of our island.
+Since 1973, Gulf News – and from 2009 our Waiheke Weekender – have provided a steady and constant gaze upon the comings and goings around these shifting sands of our island.
 In short, we are because you are.

 That trust isn’t taken for granted.
-That trust comes from being Waiheke residents, from showing passion and determination to report on the issues that strike at the heart of the island and from being at the events that make Waiheke what it is.
+That trust comes from being Waihekeans ourselves – and a passion and determination to report on the issues that strike at the heart of island life.

-We are trusted because we are at the board meetings and public gatherings, we are there celebrating at the concerts, festivals, market days and sports events, and we are there to listen when Waiheke residents want to have their say.
+We are trusted because we are at the board meetings and public gatherings, we are there celebrating at the concerts, school events, festivals, market days and sports games, and we are there to listen when Waiheke residents want to have their say.